The ESG imperative for insurers

 Insurance companies are in a unique position amid the broad and growing interest globally in environmental, social and governance (ESG) issues: these companies must consider ESG factors—and the non-financial risks they present—in their roles as both insurer and investor.
 The need to successfully integrate ESG factors throughout a portfolio is even more critical as investors seek to sustainably achieve their risk-adjusted return and income objectives in today’s persistent low-rate environment.

 SLC Management is committed to developing investment solutions for our insurance partners to address industry-specific challenges.
-We integrate ESG and other sustainability considerations into the core of how we evaluate assets and construct portfolios.
+We integrate ESG and other sustainability considerations into our investment processes.

 Our ESG-focused investment philosophy and process

-We integrate ESG factors consistently across our global investment platform.
+We integrate ESG factors within our investment processes across our global investment platform.
 Through our deep analysis and a heightened awareness of non-financial risks, we seek to invest sustainably to preserve and enhance the long-term market value and income-generation capacity of the assets we manage.

 We consider both short- and long-term risk impacts, primarily through portfolio management and specialized asset class research.

 Our Sustainable Investing Policy

 This policy aligns our approach to ESG investing with the Principles of Responsible Investments (PRI), which have always been an integral part of our initial and on-going investment analysis and decision-making.

 - Portfolio managers and credit research analysts collaborate closely to “price” ESG risks in each investment decision.